ucsd-cse29/fa25/src/pa/pa4/starter-code.md

 Block sizes here refer to the size of the block **including** the header.
 The smallest possible block is 16 bytes, and would consist of an 8 byte header followed by 8 bytes of allocatable memory.
 When free, the last 8 bytes of the block would instead contain the block footer, to be used for coalescing free blocks.

-The `size_t` data type, which you will see frequently throughout this PA, is a 64-bit (8-byte) unsigned integer type.

 Begin by reading through the `vm.h` file, where we define the internal data structures for the heap.
 This is where you will find the all-important block headers and block footers.
 Focus on understanding how struct `block_header` is used.
 You will see it in action later.

 Next, open `vminit.c`.
 This is a very big file containing functions that create and set up the simulated heap for this assignment.
 Find the `init_heap()` function, and read through the entire thing to understand how it is setting up the heap.
 There is pointer arithmetic involved, you will need to do similar things for implementing `vmalloc` and `vmfree`, so make sure you have a solid understanding of that.
 (Why is it necessary to cast pointers to different types?)